antirez/RESP3/spec.md

 reported as a linear array, together with type information to signal the user it is a Set type.

+Normally Set replies should not contain the same element emitted multiple times, but the protocol does not enforce that: client libraries should try to handle such case, and in case of repeated elements, do some effort to avoid returning duplicated data, at least if some form of hash is used in order to return the reply.
+Otherwise when returning an array just reading what the protocol contians, duplicated items if present could be passed by client libraries to the caller.
+Many implementations will find it very natural to avoid duplicates.
+For instance they'll try to add every read element in some Map or Hash or Set data type, and adding the same element again will either replace the old copy or will fail silently, retaining the old copy.

 ## Attribute type

 The attribute type is exactly like the Map type, but instead of the `%`